rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 > N+1 is a feature

 WTF?
-But all those articles!
+But all those queries!

 Here's the rest of what he said about it (emphasis mine):